operator-framework/operator-sdk/doc/ansible/user-guide.md

 ```

-It is important to note that we used the `size` variable to control how many replicas of the Memcached deployment we want.
-We set the default to `1` but any user can create a Custom Resource which overwrites the default.
+It is important to note that we used the `size` variable to control how many
+replicas of the Memcached deployment we want.
+We set the default to `1`, but
+any user can create a Custom Resource that overwrites the default.

 ### Build and run the operator

-Before running the operator, Kubernetes needs to know about the new custom resource definition the operator will be watching.
+Before running the operator, Kubernetes needs to know about the new custom
+resource definition the operator will be watching.

 Deploy the CRD: